denmei/gimprove-client/README.md

 ```

 ## Usage
+### Running the client
-**Running the client:** Be aware that the `sync_and_start.py`-script is always executed once the pi is rebooted!
+Be aware that the `sync_and_start.py`-script is always executed once the pi is rebooted!
 In this process, the current
 code base is updated from the related Gimprove-S3 bucket.
 Then, the client is started automatically.

 There are various possibilities to **stop the client**: